omanonline/exchange/README.md

 # Real-Time Exchange Rate and Date Display

-This project is a simple web application that displays the real-time exchange rate between Omani Rial (OMR) and Iranian Rial (IRR) along with the current date and time.
+This project is a simple web application that displays the real-time exchange rate between Omani Rial (OMR) and Iranian Rial (IRT) along with the current date and time.
 It fetches the exchange rate data from a JSON file (`data.json`) and updates the UI accordingly.

 ## Features

-- Displays the real-time exchange rate between OMR and IRR.
+- Displays the real-time exchange rate between OMR and IRT (Iranian Tooman).
 - Shows the current date and time.
 - Updates the data and time every minute to keep it current.